 Deer are not picky eaters; they eat what is readily available in their environment.
 But it does not mean that they necessarily love what they eat.
 Therefore, why are they eating your well- cultivated vegetables and plants?
 Let us find out in this article.

 So, you have decided to entice them into your yard.
-What do deer eat and which kinds of food do they like?
+What do deer eat, their feeding times and which kinds of food do they like?

 Basic deer food: What to feed deer